Prostitution in Vietnam: Child trafficking

 In Ho Chi Minh City, many of the prostitutes are under 18 years of age.
-Some forced into the trade because of economic needs.
+Some were forced into the trade because of economic needs.
 The prostitutes are both girls and boys (called Trai bao ("covered boy") and trai gọi ("call boy")).
 In addition, children are trafficked due to the demand for prostitution in other countries.
 One non-governmental organization estimates that the average age of trafficked girls is between 15 and 17, although the average age of girls trafficked to Cambodia is estimated to be much lower.
 In the Sa Pa tourist region, an Australian non-governmental organization uncovered 80 commercial cases of child exploitation by foreign nationals in 2007, the same year that the nation established a child sex tourism investigative unit within the Vietnam Ministry of Public Security.

 Sex trafficking

 Vietnam is listed as a Tier 2 country for human trafficking by the US Department of State Office to Monitor and Combat Trafficking in Persons.